particle-iot/docs/src/content/en/photon/modes.md

 1. Hold down BOTH buttons
 2. Release only the RST button, while holding down the MODE button.
-3. Wait for the LED to start flashing yellow (it will flash purple first)
+3. Wait for the LED to start flashing yellow (it will flash magenta first)
 6. Release the MODE button

 <div class="iframe-wrapper">